vivekprm/vim-nvim-tmux-learning/vim-learnings.md

 - SHFT + M to move to middle of the visible screen.
 - zz to also scroll and stay in the middle fo visible screen.
 - Hitting % moves to the matching counter part of any brace.
+- I goes to beginning of the line and switch to insert mode.
+- A goes to end of the line and switch to insert mode.
+- o make a new line below and goes to insert mode.
+O make a new line above and goes to insert mode.

 # Finding
 - f followed by character to find. e.g. f + s finds the next s character we can hit ; to repeat it and go further , to go backward.
 Use F to search backward.